-The new Sarah Cannon Cancer Hospital, located on the existing Medical City Plano campus in Texas, is a 138,000-square-foot, four-story patient tower, providing patients with access to leading-edge cancer therapies, advanced technology, research and support thanks to the partnership with Sarah Cannon — the cancer institute of HCA Healthcare.
+Prefab and lean approach deliver the new Sarah Cannon Cancer Hospital, located on the existing Medical City Plano campus in Texas.
+It is a 138,000-square-foot, four-story patient tower, providing patients with access to leading-edge cancer therapies, advanced technology, research and support thanks to the partnership with Sarah Cannon — the cancer institute of HCA Healthcare.

 It is the first North Texas hospital to offer a new system for robot-assisted bronchoscopy, which allows physicians to diagnose and treat hard-to-reach, small peripheral lung tumors with greater precision.
 Key features of the LEED Gold-certified hospital include 60 new medical/surgery beds, 30 burn and trauma ICU beds, Starbucks café, gift shop and office space and an expanded 12,000-square-foot utility plant.